sindhu-rajesh/StarNine-Clinic/Introduction/Architecture.md

 # **6. ARCHITECTURE**
-Here is the architecture diagram of Rapidoc healthcare application.
+Here is the architecture diagram of StarNine healthcare application.